danilw/vulkan-shadertoy-launcher/README.md

 2. **Open** any shadertoy shader and copy-paste its code to `shaders/shadertoy/*.glsl` files.

-3. **Small setup.** If you do not need use buffers, can be used simpel dummy code for unused buffers
+3. **Small setup.** If buffers not needed, can be used simple dummy code for unused buffers
 ```
 void mainImage( out vec4 fragColor, in vec2 fragCoord )
 {